ArtifexSoftware/mupdfpy-julian/README.md

 ## Status

-* Passes all PyMuPDF tests on Unix and Windows.
+* Passes all PyMuPDF tests on Unix and Windows, using MuPDF branch 1.21.x and branch master.
 * On Windows:
     * We get lots of runtime warnings like:
       `swig/python detected a memory leak of type 'mupdf::PdfObj *', no destructor found.`